 This certificate is designed for the person seeking new or additional training in the area of managing the accounting records for a small business.
-All courses in this certificate are delivered Self-paced, TCA (Technical College of the Air video course), or Online in addition to on-campus classes.
+All courses in this certificate are delivered in multiple ways, including self-paced, TCA (Technical College of the Air), online, or on-campus.

-- Manage accounting records on the computer using Quickbooks software
+- Manage accounting records on the computer using Quickbooks software.

-- Create spreadsheets
+- Create spreadsheets.

-- Prepare payroll
+- Prepare payroll.

-- Manage receivables and payables
+- Manage receivables and payables.